Michael Jordan was more of a great competitor than a great athlete

 "I am just a competitor to a point, where if you my opponent if I knock you down, I am not picking you up."

-When MJ was asked whether or not he wants to be considered to the GOAT.
+When Jordan was asked whether or not he wants to be considered to the GOAT.
 When he was asked by Michael Wilbon he had this to say

 “I don’t want it in a sense because I think that it disrespects Wilt Chamberlain, Jerry West, you know all of the guys that prior to me I never had a chance to play against.
 You know what everybody saying I am I never had a chance to compete against other legends that was prior to me.
 When I hear it I cringe a little bit.”

-For MJ, even being considered better than another player means competitive against them and beating them.
-MJ loved competing against his contemporaries.
+For Jordan, even being considered better than another player means competitive against them and beating them.
+Jordan loved competing against his contemporaries.
 Pain and motivation is true.
 He was more of a competitor than a great athlete.
 But he is still a great athlete.